Skip to content

 descriptionstringNoHuman-readable description.

-modelstringNoModel identifier (e.g. anthropic/claude-sonnet-4-20250514).
+modelstringNoModel identifier (e.g. google/gemini-3-flash-preview).

-trigger.providerstringYesOne of: slack, github, linear, generic.
+trigger.providerstringYesOne of: slack, twilio, github, linear.

 trigger.eventsstring[]NoEvent types to listen for.